-The emission testing was conducted to evaluate compliance with the emission limit of the thermal oxidizer, which control air emissions from the glycol dehydration system.
-Emission testing was conducted on the Rapid River glycol dehydration unit.
+The emission testing was conducted to evaluate compliance with the emission limit of the thermal oxidizer, which controls air emissions from the glycol dehydration system.
+Emission testing was conducted on the Muttonville glycol dehydration unit.

-Detailed results of the testing are presented in Table after the Tables Tab of this report.
+Detailed results of the Muttonville testing are presented in Table 1 after the Tables Tab of this report.
 The results of the testing are summarized in the following table.